A Federation of Canadian Municipalities MAMP grant-subsidized program for Municipal Teams

 Registration fees for the next special offering of AMP will be subsidized up to 90% by the FCM MAMP grant.

 |$89 (per course)

 Additional fees not included:

-- Books (estimate $421+ shipping and taxes / participant + $372 /team for ISO 5500x standards)
+- Full Program Textbooks (estimate $400+ shipping and taxes / participant + $372 /team for ISO 5500x standards)

 Features and Benefits

 - Opportunities to apply the learning to the participants' workplace context are included in projects and assignments